At least 1 dead after Mexico's Pacific coast shaken by magnitude 7.6 earthquake

 Mexico City Mayor Claudia Sheinbaum tweeted that there were no reports of damage in the capital.

-"It felt terrible," Karina Suarez, 37, said after evacuating the building where she lives in the capital, according to AFP.
+"It felt terrible," Karina Suarez, 37, said after evacuating the building where she lives in the city, according to AFP.

 Alarms for the quake came less than an hour after quake alarms warbled in a nationwide earthquake simulation marking major quakes that struck on the same date in 1985 and 2017.